dime-scheduler/sdk-dotnet/docs/docs/glossary.md

 sidebar_label: Glossary
 ---

 To understand the SDK, it is probably a good idea to get a grasp of the concepts and entities in Dime.Scheduler.
-It isn't rocket science but it is *slightly* abstract.
+It isn't rocket science but it is _slightly_ abstract.
 Nonetheless, they are easy to understand and soon you'll see a world of oppportunities with a flexible data model.

 ## Resource

 A resource is an entity that is subjected to planning.
-That is a very broad definition but it is meant to be like that, because a resource can be *anything* in Dime.Scheduler.
+That is a very broad definition but it is meant to be like that, because a resource can be _anything_ in Dime.Scheduler.
 For example, a resource can be a technician, consultant, vehicle, production line, equipment, and many more.

 Resources are displayed as rows in the planning board of Dime.Scheduler.

+A resource has several attributes that can be managed through the SDK:

+- Calendars
+- Capacity
+- Filter values
+- Coordinates
+- URIs

 ## Task

 The second key element of planning are the tasks, or the units of work that need to be executed.
-Just like with resources, a task can be *anything*.
+Just like with resources, a task can be _anything_.
 Some examples are maintenance of HVAC installations, project stakeholder meeting, placing rat traps in the ceiling, printing the third edition of a book, etc.

 Tasks are initially displayed in the open tasks component in Dime.Scheduler.
 Of course, tasks need to be assigned a time slot and a resource so it can be carried out.
 When a task is scheduled, it will appear in both the planning board and planned tasks component.

+A resource has several attributes that can be managed through the SDK:

+- Container
+- Filter values
+- Locked

 ## Job

 A job is a meta entity that holds a number of related tasks.
 In the real world, there are many names for a job: a project, a service order, production order, sales order, assembly order, etc. Jobs describe the assignment on a high level and contain data that is true for all the underlying tasks.

 As the highest possible level for a work order, jobs capture information about the following entities:

 - Customer
 - Contact
 - Billing
 - Addresses